kurniapangastutii/sport-footwear-analysis/README.md

 ---

-### ⚖️ Even Brand Contribution
+### ⚖️ Proportional Brand Contribution
-- All brands contribute relatively evenly
-- Indicates weak differentiation
+- ASISCS emerges as the top revenue contributor; however, its lead over other brands remains marginal.
+- Similarly, the basketball shoe category records the highest sales volume, but the gap is not particularly significant.

 ---

 ### 💸 Limited Impact of Discounts
-- Higher discounts do not significantly increase sales
+- Sales volume remains relatively stable across different discount levels, indicating that higher discounts do not significantly drive an increase in units sold.
-- Potential margin loss without strong benefit

 ---